Avro Vulcan XH558: Royal Air Force

 A total of 136 Vulcans were produced at Woodford Aerodrome between 1956 and 1965, with the first entering operational service on 20 May 1957.
 XH558 was the first of the upgraded B2 version to enter service with the RAF, making its maiden flight from Woodford on 25 May 1960, and being delivered to No. 230 Operational Conversion Unit at RAF Waddington, Lincolnshire, on 1 July 1960.
 The OCU was the unit which prepared pilots familiar with other aircraft to fly the Vulcan.
 Almost immediately 230 OCU transferred to RAF Finningley, South Yorkshire.
 In 1968, XH558 transferred back to Waddington, where it saw operational service with units of the Waddington Wing (44, 50 and 101 Squadrons).

 In August 1973, XH558 was one of nine Vulcans converted to a SR2 Maritime Radar Reconnaissance configuration, for use by No. 27 Squadron.
 By 1979 it had been decided the Vulcan was redundant, with the first being sent for scrap in December 1980.
 The last operational bomber squadron disbanded on 27 December 1982.
-In 1982 XH558 was one of the six Vulcans converted to the K2 tanker variant, a stop gap measure to mitigate temporary shortages in the RAF tanker fleet due to some being life-expired in the Falklands War operations, and newer replacement types not yet being ready.
+In 1982 XH558 was one of the six Vulcans converted to the K2 tanker variant, a stopgap measure to mitigate temporary shortages in the RAF tanker fleet due to some being life-expired in Falklands War operations, and newer replacement types not yet being ready.
 Sent to Woodford for conversion at the end of June, it passed back into service with 50 Squadron at Waddington on 12 October.
-The last Vulcans in service were the 6 tankers and a few other standard aircraft as trainers, all with 50 Squadron, which disbanded on 31 March 1984.
+The last Vulcans in service were the six tankers and a few other standard aircraft as trainers, all with 50 Squadron, which disbanded on 31 March 1984.
 XH558 was finally withdrawn from service on 17 September 1984.

 XH558 was subsequently selected for display duties with the RAF's Vulcan Display Flight at Waddington.
 The VDF had been formed in 1984 and was already using XL426 (the aircraft donated to Southend in 1986).
 For display duties, XH558 was returned to B2 configuration in 1985, and made its debut at Bournemouth in May 1985.
 It served in the VDF for seven years, making its final flight at Cranfield on 20 September 1992.